-U.S. retailers’ nonstore sales reached $58.063 billion in September on a seasonally adjusted basis, an 11.4% increase compared with $52.142 billion in the same month of 2017, new monthly data from the U.S. Commerce Department shows.
+U.S. retailers’ nonstore sales reached $69.40 billion in November on a non-adjusted basis, a 12.1% increase compared with $61.93 billion in the same month of 2017, new monthly data from the U.S. Commerce Department shows.
 The sales estimates are preliminary figures and may be adjusted.

-That’s a slightly larger increase than August, when nonstore sales grew 10.2% on an adjusted basis year over year.
-Nonstore sales grew 1.1% month over month from August to September on an adjusted basis, the Commerce Department finds.
+The November nonstore sales growth is slightly lower than the year-over-year increase in October, which was 13.4%.
 Nonstore sales mainly take place online but also include other channels, such as mail and telephone orders, door-to-door sales and sales through vending machines.

-Internet Retailer uses the monthly nonstore figures disclosed by the Commerce Department as an early indicator of the health of the e-commerce market.
 The Commerce Department only reports e-commerce sales on a quarterly basis.
 The agency will release its fourth quarter and full year e-commerce sales results on Feb 20.

-Total retail sales reached $290.664 billion in September on a non-adjusted basis, up 2.9% from $282.245 billion a year earlier, according to Internet Retailer’s analysis of Commerce Department figures.
+Total retail sales reached $334.70 billion in November on a non-adjusted basis, up 5.0% from $318.68 billion a year earlier, according to Internet Retailer’s analysis of Commerce Department figures.
 These figures factor out goods not normally purchased online, including food services, gasoline and automobiles.
-Nonstore sales on a non-adjusted basis reached $51.732 billion up 8.9% from $47.522 billion a year earlier.